 - Polarisation: both settings for the Wollaston prism are offered, i.e. the so-called split and combined.
 In split mode, both polarisations are recorded separately.
 So far, it has not been possible to detect any significant difference in visibility accuracy between the two settings.
 The split setting would be appropriate for bright objects for which high accuracy visibilities are requested.
 The combined setting is appropriate for fainter objects in order to not lose half of the precious light.
 If one can afford to go in split mode (i.e. enough SNR) then the split mode should be requested.
 The polarisation mode of the SC and FT channels will be the same during observations.
 Important note: The two polarisation settings are implemented in GRAVITY for contrast reasons and not to measure the intrinsic polarisation of the source. - Field: both settings are offered, i.e. single-field and dual-field.
 In single-field, the science source is also the FT source.
 The K-band light is split 50% between the two channels.
 In dual-field, different requirements are applicable for UT or AT observations.
-With the UTs, the separation of the two targets must be at least 0.4" and less than 2".
-With the ATs on the other hand, the separation of the two targets must be at least 1.5" and less than 4".
+With the UTs, the separation of the two targets must be less than 2" due to the field of view of the VLTI; with the ATs, on the other hand, it must be less than 4".
+Otherwise the sources will be vignetted.
 For limiting magnitudes and magnitude difference between the two sources, we refer to the GRAVITY instrument webpages.
 Carrying out astrometric observations implies using the dual-field mode.